valkey-io/valkey-doc/docs/management/optimization/memory-optimization.md

 This is an order of magnitude, I think this makes Valkey more or less the most memory efficient plain key value store out there.

-*WARNING*: for this to work, make sure that in your redis.conf you have something like this:
+*WARNING*: for this to work, make sure that in your valkey.conf you have something like this:

 ```